Pilates is ‘A thinking way of moving’

 Pilates is a ‘physical intelligence’ for everyday life

-Pilates is a non-competitive physical conditioning program which can help people of all walks of life to take care of their bodies.
+Pilates is a non-competitive physical conditioning program which can help people of all walks of life take care of their bodies.
 It can help us to live our everyday lives more enjoyably and effectively.
-For example, teaching us ways to avoid back pain by protecting and strengthening our backs if we do a lot of desk work or driving, or training our bodies so that we are less likely to injure ourselves in ordinary tasks like lifting a child.
+For example, teaching us ways to avoid back pain by protecting and strengthening our backs if we do a lot of desk work or driving, or training our bodies so that we are less likely to injure ourselves in everyday tasks like lifting an object.

-"The mind, when housed within a healthful body, possesses a glorious sense of power," Joseph Pilates (1939)
+"The mind, when housed within a healthful body, possesses a glorious sense of power.” - Joseph Pilates

 Pilates generally involves a lot exercising on a mat on the floor.
 Some of the exercises performed in a Pilates session may seem not dissimilar to the stretches, sit-ups or even push-up type exercises of conventional fitness regimes, but the approach and method of doing them is completely different.

 You need to wear comfortable loose/stretchy clothing, and in time you may wish to get yourself a Pilates mat for practice at home (you do need something soft between you and the floor for Pilates exercises).